 Catalina Island Ferries

-Santa Catalina Island is just off the coast of Southern California and has a variety of shopping, dining and outdoor activities to enjoy in a day trip or overnight at several hotels and B and Bs.
-The island's main city, Avalon, is reachable by ferry from Long Beach or San Pedro, or Dana Point in Orange County.
+Santa Catalina Island is just off the coast of Southern California and has a variety of shopping, dining, and outdoor activities to enjoy on a day trip or overnight at several hotels and B and B's.
+The island's main city, Avalon, is reachable by ferry from Long Beach, San Pedro, or Dana Point in Orange County.
 You can also get Catalina Cruise tickets from your Anaheim or Buena Park Hotel, but then you spend a lot of time in the hotel shuttle and only have about three and a half hours on the island, which isn't nearly enough for most people.
-Check out the Top Catalina Island Adventures.
+Plan ahead to make the most of your trip.

 Cruises from Los Angeles

 Another way of getting out on the water is to take a cruise out of the Port of Los Angeles or Port of Long Beach.
 Cruises range from a weekend getaway to Mexico to 55 days down to the South Pacific.
-A variety of cruise lines including Norwegian, Holland America, Princess and more depart from the LA Cruise Terminal in San Pedro.
+A variety of cruise lines including Norwegian, Holland America, Princess, and more depart from the LA Cruise Terminal in San Pedro.
 Carnival Cruises depart from the Long Beach Cruise Terminal in the Dome next to the Queen Mary.
-Browse cruises departing from Los Angeles and Long Beach.